Kuznetsov-class aircraft carrier: Role

 The Kuznetsov-class ships were described by their Soviet builders as Tyazholiy Avianesushchiy Kreyser (TAKR or TAVKR) – "heavy aircraft-carrying cruiser" – intended to support and defend strategic missile-carrying submarines, surface ships, and maritime missile-carrying aircraft of the Soviet fleet.
 In its fleet defense role, Admiral Kuznetsovs P-700 Granit (SS-N-19 NATO reporting name: Shipwreck) anti-ship cruise missiles, 3K95 Kinzhal (Gauntlet) surface-to-air missiles, and Su-33 (Flanker-D) aircraft are its main weapons.
 The fixed-wing aircraft on Kuznetsov are intended for air superiority operations to protect a deployed task force.
 The carrier also carries numerous helicopters for anti-submarine warfare (ASW) and search and rescue (SAR) operations.

+The two sister ships of Admiral Kuznetsov, i.e. Liaoning (which were two-thirds Soviet-built but completed by China) and Shandong (which were fully Chinese-built), are however designated to be typical aircraft carriers fully dedicated to aircraft operations and carrying no offensive weaponry on board, unlike their Russian counterpart.

 Transiting the Turkish Straits

 Both the Soviet and Russian naval system classifies the Kuznetsov-class as a "heavy aircraft-carrying cruiser" because it was fitted with long-range anti-ship cruise missiles.
 Under the 1936 Montreux Convention, aircraft carriers heavier than 15,000 tons may not pass through the Turkish Straits.
 Since Kuznetsov far exceeds that displacement limit, it would have been confined to the Black Sea (where the ship class was built) if classified as an aircraft carrier.
 However, since there is no tonnage restriction on other types of capital ships operated by Black Sea powers, a large "cruiser" can pass freely through the Turkish Straits without any nominal violation.
 Turkey has allowed to pass through the Straits, and no other signatory to the Montreux Convention has objected to its designation as an aircraft cruiser.

 The Chinese naval classification regards its Kuznetsov-class ships (known as Type 001 and Type 002) as aircraft carriers.
 Both the Type 001 and the Type 002 are armed with air-defense weapons, but not equipped with the anti-ship or anti-submarine missiles as on Admiral Kuznetsov.
 Instead, the hangar was extended to carry more aircraft.
 When Liaoning (then known as Varyag, and only completed as an unengined hull) was sold to a Chinese company in Macau (ostensibly to become a floating casino) and due to be towed through the Turkish Strait in June 2000, the Turkish Government denied its access (effectively as an extortion) for 16 months and only relented after Chinese Government promised trade and tourism concessions via diplomacy, and the ship finally passed through both the Bosphorus and the Dardanelles by 2 November 2001.